sebastian-heinz/Arrowgene.Services/README.md

                                                           @@@@@    @@@@@
 ```

-Use a protocol to send objects directly:
+Define a protocol to handle the serialization:
 ```
                                                                                      @@@@@
                                                                                  @@@@@   @@@@@